Testing the Predictions of Surprisal Theory in 11 Languages: Psycholinguistic Predictive Power

+Following previous work investigating reading, we ask what factors associated with each word are helpful for predicting its reading times.
+In the following section, we use the following notation.
+With $w$, we denote a word taken from an alphabet $\Sigma$.
+With $\words \in \Sigma^*$, we denote a string of words over the alphabet $\Sigma$.
+We write $w_t$ for the word at index $t$ in a string $\words = w_1 \cdots w_T$ with $1 \leq t \leq T$.
+Additionally, let $\eos \not\in \Sigma$ be a distinguished end-of-string symbol \emph{not} in $\Sigma$ and let $\overline{\Sigma} \defeq \Sigma \cup \{\eos\}$ be an augmented alphabet that includes $\eos$.
+With each word $w_t$ in a context $\words_{<t}$, we associate a real column vector of predictor variables $\bx_t$ that we believe may impact reading times.
+Many of these predictors are attributes of $w_t$ itself, e.g., $w_t$'s length.
+We use $\bx_t$ as predictors in a regression model $\fphi$ with parameters $\boldsymbol{\phi}$.
+The regression model is estimated to predict $w_t$'s reading time from data.
+In symbols, we write that

+where $y(w_t, \words_{<t})$ is the reading time of word $w_t$ in context $\words_{<t}$.
+To be explicit, in our formulation we treat reading times as a continuous quantity and, thus, $\fphi$ is a probability \emph{density}.\looseness=-1

-In order to contrast different theories of language processing, we compare regression models with either different sets of predictor variables $\bx$, or with different architectures $\ftheta$; each instantiating a different hypothesis about what underlying factors determine reading times.
+In order to contrast different theories of language processing, we compare regression models with different vectors of predictor variables $\bx$ and with different architectures $\fphi$, each of which is taken to instantiate a different hypothesis about what underlying factors determine reading times.
 We fit each regression model on a portion of our dataset and evaluate it by measuring the log-likelihood that it assigns to held-out data.
-Models that lead to higher log-likelihood can be said to have better \emph{predictive power} or \emph{psychological accuracy} for human reading---and their associated theories are then taken to be better models of the underlying psycholinguistic processes \citep{frank2011insensitivity, fossum2012sequential}.
+Models that lead to higher log-likelihood can be said to have better predictive power or psychological accuracy for human reading---and their associated theories are then taken to be better models of the underlying psycholinguistic processes \citep{frank2011insensitivity, fossum2012sequential}.